liviudan-s/snake-ncurseslib-2015/README.md

 Known caveats:
  -  after the highscores menu the game can only be closed with force close(Ctrl+C)
  -  game needs the highscores file to run
- -  if snake is moving right for example, if you press left game registers it as going into an obstacle(makes sense because you run into yourself, but maybe for more normal gameplay it should do nothing)
+ -  if snake is moving right for example, if you press left(basically the opposite direction in which the snake is moving) the game registers it as going into an obstacle(makes sense because you run into yourself, but maybe for more normal gameplay it should do nothing)